Worries and problems stressing you out? You need a break.

 Comedy Break – Laugh at Stress

 Set aside some time for laughter, your body’s natural stress release mechanism.
-Rent your favourite comedy movie, record a TV show that you know makes you laugh (and keep it on hand for stress emergencies), go to the library and borrow a book that can make you laugh, read the daily comics in the newspaper, or phone the funniest person you know!
+Rent your favourite comedy movie, record a TV show that you know makes you laugh (and keep it on hand for stress emergencies), read the daily comics in the newspaper or call the funniest person you know!

-Walk away from stress instead of sitting down for another cup of stress-inducing caffeine on your coffee break, lunch hour or when you’re at home by going for a stress relieving and energizing walk.
-If you don’t like walking by yourself, try forming a walking club with two or three of your co-workers or friends.
+Instead of sitting down for another cup of stress-inducing caffeine, go for a stress relieving and energizing walk.
+If you don’t like walking by yourself, walk with your dog, your partner or kid.
+Make sure to observe physical distancing when outside.

-Taken from Mental Health Resource Guide, 22nd edition, 2017.
+Adapted from the Mental Health Resource Guide.
 Reprinted with permission from the Canadian Mental Health Association (Manitoba and Winnipeg).

 We'd love to hear from you!